Codenix-1349/Dungeons-Daggers_Showcase/README.md

 ## 📌 Overview

-Dungeons & Daggers is a full-stack web application for AI-supported solo adventures inspired by the D&D SRD 5.2.1.
+Dungeons & Daggers is a full-stack web application for AI-supported solo adventures inspired by the licence free D&D SRD 5.2.1.

 Players can create characters, import adventures, start persistent sessions, and play through browser-based RPG scenarios with AI-supported narration and structured gameplay logic.